AlbertoBarraja/svc_dash/README.md

 #2) Video uploader client
-Client in order to send the '.264' encoded video file according to the DASH protocol, it has to provide the file in multiple representations and an '.mpd' file that describe the multimeda content.
+The client in order to send the '.264' encoded video file according to the DASH protocol, it has to provide the file in multiple representations and an '.mpd' file that describe the multimeda content.
 SVC can be deployed in DASH as follow, each representation contains an SVC layer.Normally an SVC bitstream has enhancement layers located at each frame.
 For an SVC-DASH compatible file each temporal segment have to be splitted into multiple chunks, one per layer.
 In such a way each of the chunks contains several frames for one layer.
 Then agter this the '.mpd' file is generated according to the information of the generated chunks.
 After those operations the video uploader client send the video chunks through HTTP post messages selecting the layers per segment according to the bandwidth available.